hexabyte23/QuarkTx/Doc/radio.md

 Once the source code is put in your local PC/Mac, doubleclick on Radio/Radio.ino file.
 Arduino software will automatically be opened, and Radio.ino source file displayed.

->For **Arduino Nano** user
+>For **Arduino Nano** platform
 >
 >Before compiling code, you must first select **Arduino Nano** in the Tools/Board type menu.

 or

->For **Teensy** user
+>For **Teensy 3.2** platform
 >
 >Before compiling code, you must first install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html), then select **Teensy 3.2/3.1** in the Tools/Board type menu.
+>

-Then you must install [Lua core functions](https://github.com/hexabyte23/QuarkTx/blob/master/Lua/README.md) to Arduino library path
+>Then you must install [Lua core functions](https://github.com/hexabyte23/QuarkTx/blob/master/Lua/README.md) to Arduino library path

-Once this selection is done, you can plug your device to your local PC/Mac by USB connector, and hit `upload` button from Arduino IDE.
+You can then plug your device to your local PC/Mac with USB connector, and hit `upload` button from Arduino IDE.

 ## First start